Are Cadillacs Good Cars or Should You Avoid Them at All Costs?

 Reliability is an issue

-The most recent Consumer Reports list of “Brands That Make The Best Vehicles” list shows Cadillac as being 29th on the list out of 33 total brands.
-They listed reliability and owner satisfaction as major pain points and a closer look at Consumer Report’s individual car reports tells us why.
+The most recent “Brands That Make The Best Vehicles” list from Consumer Reports shows Cadillac as being 29th on the list out of 33 total brands.
+They listed reliability and owner satisfaction as major pain points, and a closer look at Consumer Reports’ individual car reports tells us why.

-Taking a look at the individual reports for current and past Cadillac models shows that multiple cars including the CTS, ATS, and the Escalade were rated with a 1 out of 5 reliability rating and similar marks for overall owner satisfaction.
+Looking at the individual reports for current and past Cadillac models shows that multiple cars, including the CTS, ATS, and Escalade, were rated with a 1 out of 5 reliability rating and similar marks for overall owner satisfaction.
 Multiple recalls might have been a factor as well.
-For example, the 2014 CTS had six different recalls, with the most notable being “seats that don’t stay secured” and faulty electrical and ignition issues in which “the airbags may not deploy, if the key is not in the ‘run’ position.”
+For example, the 2014 CTS had six different recalls, with the most notable being “seats that won’t stay secured” and faulty electrical and ignition issues in which “the airbags may not deploy if the key is not in the ‘run’ position.”

-Cadillac has since revised their complete model line up to include sedans like the CT4 (replacing ATS), the CT5 (replacing CTS), and CT6, as well as SUVs like the XT4, XT5, and XT6, all of which tout newer technologies, lighter bodies, and more-efficient powertrains.
-While this new line up does look promising on paper, the jury is out on whether or not they’ll live up to the success that the brand once had.
+Cadillac has since revised its complete model lineup to include sedans like the CT4 (replacing ATS), the CT5 (replacing CTS), and CT6, as well as SUVs like the XT4, XT5, and XT6, all of which tout newer technologies, lighter bodies, and more-efficient powertrains.
+While this new lineup looks promising on paper, the jury is out on whether or not they’ll live up to the success the brand once had.

 Does this mean that Cadillac makes bad cars?
 Yes and no. Although, we might just be hopeful.
 Given Cadillac’s stout history, we would say it’s up to the buyer’s discretion on whether or not to put a Cadillac on their shortlist.
 But if it were up to us, we would probably stay away.